Kanaa (film): Plot

 Meanwhile, Murugesan faces a tough time with agriculture, as he could not repay the debt of Rs.
 4 lakhs from a bank, resulting in a rift created between Murugesan and the bank manager.
 Kowsi faces a hard time in the cricket academy due to internal politics with senior players ill-treating her as she cannot speak Hindi.
 The team's coach also hates Kowsi and demotivates her to a large extent.
 However, the coach retires, and there comes a new coach named Nelson Dilipkumar.
 Nelson, who was an ex-Indian cricketer, had to retire after his very first International Match as he sustained a terrible eye injury, leaving him partially blind in the left eye.
 Nelson develops the team's spirit and gets the players ready for the upcoming T20 World Cup.
 Nelson spots Kowsi's spin bowling capabilities and trains her on the right path.
 Nelson also locks horns with the team selection committee and ensures that Kowsi is present in the World Cup squad.
 However, Nelson decides to rest Kowsi for the league matches, which makes her feel sad.
 However, Nelson reveals his strategy, that the intention was to hide Kowsi's talent from the opponents, and her bowling would be a surprise element in the semifinals.

 Kowsi is selected in the playing eleven during the semifinal match against the strongest team, Australia.
 On that day, Murugesan's house is taken away from the bank manager for not repaying the debt.
 Kowsi hears this and feels bad that she is not with her father.
 However, Nelson motivates Kowsi to make her father proud by playing well in the semifinals.
 During the match, Kowsi bowls a hat trick and also hits a six while batting, resulting in a tie.
 During the super over, Kowsi again bowls well, leading to India's win.
 Kowsi is appreciated for her bowling efforts and is awarded Rs.
 5 lakhs for the "Woman of the Match" award.
 Upon receiving the award, Kowsi gives an emotional speech describing the situation of her father and other farmers in the country.
 Murugesan feels very proud of seeing Kowsi.
 In the closing credits, it is shown that Indian women won the T20 final against West Indies women and Kowsi was appreciated by the Tamil Nadu government for her superb bowling tactics.

+Cast

+Source (Note: Sivakarthikeyan's name is noticeably missing from the film's opening credits but is present as a producer and in the end credits.)

+Ramya, Prathibha, Shraddha Saxena, Rujula, Nanditha Das, Asmita Thakkar, Yashashwani, Manju Godara, Rajitha, Amirtha, Smirthi, Anu Durga, Sowmiya, Nivetha and Nivashini play other members of the cricket team.